Burger Rings: Marketing

 A memorable Star Wars-themed advertisement for the product was aired on Australian television in the early 1980s.
 It featured a faux Luke Skywalker character on Tatooine.
 After exiting his Landspeeder, he is confronted by a large group of Jawas who ask for his Burger Rings.
 He begrudgingly shares them only to be left with a single Burger Ring.
 A Jawa swiftly grabs that last one and the ad ends.

 A radio ad campaign in the 1980s joked that Burger Rings were possibly made of rubber tyres concluding with the slogan "they taste good but!".

 A 1989 ad aired on Australian television depicting a school chemistry experiment resulting in the creation of a single Burger Ring snack.
 The student who performed the experiment consumes the snack and seems to gain superpowers, developing jagged hair and a crazed look as the now-fluorescent Burger Ring bounces inside the boy's ribcage, made visible by a radiographic effect akin to X-ray imaging.
 This later turns out to be a daydream of the boy who has fallen asleep in a chemistry class, and continues to mix his chemicals in a sleepy haze.

 A 1992 ad featured a man at a bus stop who attempts to steal one of the snacks from another man's packet, only having it growl like a dog and attack his arm, making him run away past a sign that says "WARNING - BURGER RINGS BITE".
 The owner then shares the packet with a woman on his other side.

 In popular culture

 In 2014, a contestant on Australian quiz show Millionaire Hot Seat failed to identify "Burger ring" as the "gag answer" to the $100 question, "Which of these is not a piece of jewellery commonly worn to symbolise a relationship between two people?".
 The contestant instead incorrectly locked in "Anniversary ring".
 The contestant was invited back onto the set at the end of the program where host Eddie McGuire presented her with a packet of Burger Rings as a consolation prize.

+In the 2016 comedy-drama film Hunt for the Wilderpeople, in a cameo appearance by the film's writer-director Taika Waititi, the character 'Minister' mentions Burger Rings twice in a mangled parable about Heaven: first as one of "the nummiest treats you can imagine" along with other snack food and beverage items such as Fanta, Doritos, Lemon & Paeroa and Coca-Cola Zero Sugar, and then as a designation of a door.

+In 2024, it is the replication task for season 2, episode 4 of Snack Masters New Zealand.